sanjanabansal1994/Early-Stage-Diabetes-Risk-Prediction/README.md

 After exploratory data analysis, several steps were taken to clean the data to prepare for modelling.
 This included creating a new categorical variable for the age group and one hot encoding to get dummy variables and recoding all binary variables from Yes/No to [0,1].

 ### Model Selection and Training
 To further investigate this, we developed multiple machine learning models, including logistic regression, K-Nearest Neighbors (KNN), decision trees, random forest, XGBoost, and neural networks.
-The dataset was divided into a training set (80%) and a validation set (20%), ensuring a consistent test-train split across all models.
+The dataset was divided into a training set (80%) and a test set (20%), ensuring a consistent test-train split across all models.

 Each model was evaluated based on accuracy and its corresponding confusion matrix, as shown below.
 Accuracy was used to identify the best-performing model, while the confusion matrix provided insight into false negatives—instances where high-risk individuals were misclassified as low-risk (bottom left corner of the confusion matrix).
 Minimizing false negatives was a key priority, as misclassifying high-risk individuals could pose a significant financial risk to insurance companies.
 If an individual with a higher likelihood of developing early-stage diabetes is incorrectly classified as low-risk, they may receive a lower premium despite carrying a higher potential cost, ultimately increasing the insurer's exposure to risk.